dmlarionov/PowerShellDeploy/README.md

 }
 ```

-Pattern shown above also demonstrates how to pass credentials to PowerShell.
+Pattern shown above demonstrates how to pass credentials to PowerShell.
 If you don't encode it somehow then in PowerShell script you'll get it as series of asterisks (`****`).
 So, you have to:

 ```groovy
 env.SECRET_BASE64 = sh(script: 'set +x && echo $SECRET | base64', , returnStdout: true).trim()
 ```

-In PowerShell I decode it back this way:
+In PowerShell I decode it back doing like:

 ```powershell
 $secret = [System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String($Env:SECRET_BASE64)).Trim()